minori24/VFDClock_LD8035/docs/assembly_en.md

 - USB Cable x 1

 ## 2. Tools Required
-Soldering iron and Solder (lead / tin solder is recommended) Wire Cutters
+- Soldering iron and Solder (lead / tin solder is recommended)
+- Wire Cutters
-Tweezers
+- Tweezers
-Screwdriver
+- Screwdriver
-Multimeter
+- Multimeter
-Desoldering Wick
+- Desoldering Wick

 The clock kit does not include power adapter.
 USB Smartphone Charger should be used with the kit.

 ## 3. Assembly of the PCB
 ### Transistor Array and Switches
 Solder TBD62783APG to U2 and U3.
-Align nothes on the component to the mark on the PCB.
+Align notches on the component to the mark on the PCB.

 ![IC/SW](images/tr_array.png)

 ### Pin Headers and Pin Sockets
 Snap off pin headers and pin sockets required numbers and mount on the following places.

 **Pin Headers**
- - Arduino Nano
+ - Arduino Nano (Solder Pin headers on  Nano, and Pin Sockets on the PCB)
  - J3 (5 pins x1)
  - Power Supply Module (4pins x 2)

+**Pin Sockets**

+- Arduino Nano (PCB Side)

 ![arduino](images/arduino.jpg)